 From the moment that a new cricket ball is used, it’s condition will alter.
 From the first time that a bat strikes the leather, it will scuff and soften and potentially start to lose its shape.
 The seam will also flatter and possibly fray.

 A ball made of these natural materials cannot last forever and, therefore, there are new ball laws in place relating to its replacement.
-These laws are different, depending on the format of the game in question.
+These laws are different, depending on whether we talk about test cricket or one day cricket.

 New Ball in Test Cricket

-In test match cricket, a new ball is given to the fielding side at the start of an innings.
+fis given to the fielding team at the start of an innings.
 After 80 overs, a replacement new ball will then become available.

-The captain of the fielding team can elect to take this new ball or they can continue with the original.
+The captain of the fielding side may elect to take this new ball or they can continue with the original.
 At any point after this 80 over mark, the new ball can still be taken.

 New Ball in ODI

-A change in the laws in 2011 meant that the fielding side will now have two new balls for all One Day Internationals.
+A change in the laws in 2011 meant that the bowling team will now have two new balls for all One Day Internationals.
 However, the law works differently to the one in place for test matches and first class cricket.

 Those two new balls are both provided at the start of the innings and they will be used at either end of the wicket.
 The standing umpire gives the new ball to the bowler at the start of the match.
 At the end of the over, that umpire will take that ball back as he or she moves to square leg.

 Meanwhile, play will switch to the other end and the second new ball comes into play.
 This process continues for the entire innings which will come to an end at 50 overs or when the batting side loses all ten wickets.
 Therefore, each of those two white balls are used for a maximum of 25 overs.